AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Results

-Fig.~\ref{fig:v_2pcf} shows the projected 1D 2PCF and the resultant monopole, quadrupole and hexadecapole of 2PCF.
-The line and the shaded area in each panel give the mean and 1$\sigma$ standard deviation, measured from 27 test sets.
-As seen, due to the Kaiser effect~\citep{kaiser1987clustering}, the enhancement of power over all scales is very remarkable.
-Meanwhile, in Tab.~\ref{tab:ximur}, we summarize the ratios of the redshift-space measurements with and without UNet correction to the real-space measurements (the simultion truth), which are shown in the lower panels in Fig.~\ref{fig:v_2pcf}.
 Overall, the RSD effects are prominent, whereas they can be highly corrected by UNet with the differences within $1\sigma$ level.
 To highlight the changes due to RSD (Kasier and fingers-of-god effects), we show the 1D projected 2PCF, $\xi_{\rm 1D}$, with the variable $r$ integrated out, where the 2PCF without any correction strongly deviates from the real-space one (shown in the upper-left panel) with errors of tens of percent.
-However, the UNet model can accurately correct the RSD effects using the reconstructed velocity field, statistically leading to the correct clustering of halos in almost all directions with an error of 1--3\% (except for $\mu=1$ with the relative deviation of 0.14).
-More importantly, after the UNet correction, the results for $\xi_0$ at $\sim 100$ ${\rm Mpc}/h$ demonstrate that, the baryon acoustic oscillations (BAO) can be well recovered from redshift space, deriving a very close BAO peak to the real-space one, with about 12\% lower than the true one.
+However, the UNet model can accurately correct the RSD effects using the reconstructed velocity field, statistically leading to the correct clustering of halos in almost all directions with an error of 0--2\% (except for $\mu=1$ with the relative deviation of 0.08).
+More importantly, after the UNet correction, the results for $\xi_0$ at $\sim 100$ ${\rm Mpc}/h$ demonstrate that, the baryon acoustic oscillations (BAO) can be well recovered from redshift space, deriving a very close BAO peak to the real-space one, with about 4\% lower than the true one.
 Interestingly, the correction for the quadrupole leads to good agreement with the true real-space one not only on small scales, but also on large scales.
 Even for $\xi_4$ with a much smaller signal-to-noise ratio than the other multipoles, the RSD effects can also be removed successfully, without any visible artificial effects such as oscillations and spikes.

 The high-quality in the velocity reconstruction can be also appreciated in Fig.~\ref{fig:v_rp}, displaying the 2D anisotropic correlation function of redshift-space halos, $\xi (\bm{r})$, where the separation vector has been decomposed into line-of-sight and transverse separations such that $\bm{r}=(r_\perp, r_{\|})$.
 The contours are calculated based on the averaged result of $\xi (r_\perp, r_{\|})$ on the 27 test sets.
 As observed, without any RSD corrections, the anisotropic pattern is very distinctive.
 The Kaiser effect leads to galaxy clusters appearing "squashed" along the line-of-sight by a coherent infall onto galaxy clusters cancel some of the Hubble flow.
 Besides, the random velocities attained by galaxies in the non-linear regime produce the so-called fingers-of-god (FoG) effect, making structures elongated along the line of sight.
 As expected, the measured anisotropic correlation function in redshfit space present a BAO feature at $r \simeq 100$ ${\rm Mpc}/h$, as well as the impacts of the Kasier and the FoG effects.
 Compared with the UNet-corrected results, we find the isotropy of the correlation function is well recovered at all scales, demonstrating the effectiveness of the UNet approach.
 Remarkably, our proposed method not only corrects Kasier effect on large scales, but also on small scales with $r \lesssim 10~h/{\rm Mpc}$, where the FoG effect is well removed, indicating that UNet can even accurately reconstruct the velocity field in the nonlinear regime.